mia-platform/documentation/docs/development_suite/api-console/api-design/security.md

 * **hostProperties**
 * **seccompProfile**

-These functions properties can be configured through the **securityFeatures** object in the **CMS** area at Tenant and Project level.
+These functions properties can be configured through the **securityFeatures** object in the **CMS** area at Company and Project level.

-If the security features are not configured for the projects, the respective attributes are collected at tenant level.
+If the security features are not configured for the projects, the respective attributes are collected at company level.

 By default the security features objects sets all of its attributes to `true`.